roberto-casula/checkJSON/README.md

 **TODO:**
  - deep test for complexObjects (mixed type).
  - deep test for require flag.
- - a good method to change validate and sanitize functions.
+ - a good method to change/extends validate and sanitize functions.
+ - an adapter to use (validatorJS)[https://github.com/chriso/validator.js] as withis validate function and provide the respective sanitize function (with same types).
  - a decent README.

 **DONE:**